MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-btp-provisioning-tutorial.md

 ## Step 5: Configure single sign-on

 After you configure provisioning for users into your SAP applications, you should enable Single sign-on for them.
-Microsoft Entra ID can serve as the identity provider and authentication authority for your SAP applications.
+Microsoft Entra ID can serve as the identity provider and authentication authority for your SAP applications, and can provide group memberships in claims.
 If you have not already done so, then configure [Microsoft Entra single sign-on (SSO) integration with SAP Cloud Identity Services](sap-hana-cloud-platform-identity-authentication-tutorial.md).

 For more information on how to configure single sign-on to SAP SaaS and modern apps, see [enable SSO](~/id-governance/sap.md#enable-sso).